 They are normally a contrasting pair with very different constituencies, one a relatively new MP and the other a long-serving MP.
 By convention, their speeches are not contentious and contain both humour and flattering references to their constituencies.

 The Leader of the Opposition, Jeremy Corbyn, responded on behalf of the Opposition.
-The Prime Minister, David Cameron, then replied on behalf of the Government.
-This was followed by the SNP Westminster Leader, Angus Robertson, and then a general debate involved all MPs.
+The Prime Minister, Theresa May, replied on behalf of the Government.
+They were followed by the SNP Westminster Leader, Ian Blackford, and then a general debate involving all MPs.

 Watching Commons debates from the public gallery